 - Purple – Can suggest a high social position;

-- Green - Funny characters, full of energy, active and personality;
+- Green – Funny characters, full of energy, active and with personality;

-- Red - They represent savagery, people who let themselves be carried away by emotion and passion.
+- Red - Represent wildness, people who are carried away by emotion and passion.

-- Blue - Mysterious, mystical and distant people from the real world;
+- Blue – People who are mysterious, mystical and distant from the real world;

-Black hair can refer to people who are firm, honest, determined, independent, mysterious, powerful, practical, solid, solitary and traditional.
+Black hair can refer to firm, honest, determined, independent, mysterious, powerful, practical, solid, solitary and traditional people.
 We can see this in characters like Kirito from SAO and L from Death Note.